Capital punishment in Massachusetts

-Capital punishment, more commonly known as the death penalty, was a legal form of punishment from 1620 to 1984 in Massachusetts.
+Capital punishment, more commonly known as the death penalty, was a legal form of punishment from 1620 to 1984 in Massachusetts, United States.
 This practice dates back to the state's earliest European settlers.
 Those sentenced to death were hanged.
 Common crimes punishable by death included religious affiliations and murder.

-Federal crimes committed in Massachusetts may still be subject to the death penalty, for example, Dzhokhar Tsarnaev was originally sentenced to death by a federal court on May 15, 2015, for his role in the Boston Marathon bombing.
+Federal crimes committed in Massachusetts may still be subject to the death penalty; for example, Dzhokhar Tsarnaev was sentenced to death by a federal court on May 15, 2015, for his role in the Boston Marathon bombing.

 History

 The first recorded execution in Massachusetts was John Billington.
 He was executed by hanging on September 30, 1630, in Plymouth for murder of John Newcomen.

 In the colonial era, Massachusetts' first settlers were Puritans.
 They came to Massachusetts from England aboard the Mayflower looking for religious freedom.
 As more people from England came to Massachusetts, they brought new religions and beliefs that conflicted with those of the Puritans.
 These first settlers created laws prohibiting the practice of other religions that disagreed with Puritan beliefs.
 Many of these people, specifically Quakers, were hanged for their beliefs.
 Mary Dyer was one of the Boston Martyrs hanged for being a Quaker.
 During the Salem witch trials (1692–1693), 19 individuals (14 women and 5 men) were executed for witchcraft by the colonial government.

 On August 23, 1927, Italian immigrants Nicola Sacco and Bartolomeo Vanzetti were executed by electric chair at Charlestown State Prison for their conviction in the murder of a Correctional Officer and a paymaster during an armed robbery at the Slater and Morrill Shoe Company in Braintree on April 15, 1920.

 Between 1788 and 1951, anyone convicted of first degree murder received the death penalty.

 The last executions in Massachusetts were gangsters Philip Bellino and Edward Gertson for the murder of Robert Williams, a former U.S. Marine.
 Their executions took place on May 9, 1947.
 The two were executed via electric chair at Charlestown State Prison.
 Their deaths led to an investigation of the effectiveness of the death penalty in Massachusetts.

 Abolition

-In 1982, Massachusetts voters approved a legislatively referred constitutional amendment providing that no constitutional provision shall be construed as prohibiting the death penalty, with 60% of voters in favor.